Nomesy/Comp-psy/Assignment 4/README.md

 # Conditional Exercise
 1. See [Conditional](https://github.com/Nomesy/Comp-psy/blob/main/Assignment%204/Conditional.py).
 2. See [Conditional](https://github.com/Nomesy/Comp-psy/blob/main/Assignment%204/Conditional.py).
-3. See [Conditional](https://github.com/Nomesy/Comp-psy/blob/main/Assignment%204/Conditional.py). it does exactly as its suppost to, reports back 'correct' with '1', 'incorrect' with '2', and 'subject pressed the wrong key' with '4'.
+3. See [Conditional](https://github.com/Nomesy/Comp-psy/blob/main/Assignment%204/Conditional.py).
+It does exactly as its suppost to, reports back 'correct' with '1', 'incorrect' with '2', and 'subject pressed the wrong key' with '4'.

 # For Loop Exercise
 1. See [For loop](https://github.com/Nomesy/Comp-psy/blob/main/Assignment%204/For%20Loop.py).